rcmanifest/bastion_host/README.md

-# bastion_host

-**Instructions to configure a bastion host
-**

 # Raspberry Pi Zero W Bastion Host Setup

 This guide outlines the process of setting up a Raspberry Pi Zero W as a bastion host with two USB-to-Ethernet interfaces.
+# Using github
+To commit:  type gitasmanifest  \#gitasmanifest='alias git="git -c user.name=\"rc\" -c user.email=\"rcmanifest@gmail.com\""'
+You will be prompted for the ssh key password.
+Check your password manager.

 ## Prerequisites